LHNCBC/formbuilder-lhcforms/API.md

 ##### Important: For this to work, make sure that the browser settings are not blocking the display of popup windows.

 The form builder web application can be invoked using JavaScript from another web page.
-It can be opened in a new page/tab (sometimes referred as child window).
-The choice of new page or a new tab depends on the browser settings or preferences.
+It can be opened in a new page/tab (sometimes referred to as the child window).
+The choice of a new page or a new tab depends on the browser settings or preferences.
 The newly opened form builder can be loaded with an initial questionnaire.
-The parent page (sometimes referred as parent window) can listen to real time changes in the form builder as the user makes the changes to the questionnaire.
-When the user clicks `Save & Close` button in the form builder page, or close button on browser tab, the parent window will receive a closed message with the final modifications to the questionnaire and the form builder window is closed.
+The parent page (sometimes referred to as the parent window) can listen to real-time changes in the form builder as the user makes the changes to the questionnaire.
+When the user clicks `Save & Close` button in the form builder page, or close button on the browser tab, the parent window will receive a closed message with the final modifications to the questionnaire, and the form builder window is closed.
 When the user clicks the `cancel` button in the form builder page, the form builder window is closed and the parent window will receive a canceled message.

 ### Important: the form builder now redirects to a different origin
-`https://formbuilder.nlm.nih.gov` remains a supported address, but for administrative reasons it now **redirects** to `https://lhncbc.nlm.nih.gov/lhcformbuilder`.
+While `https://formbuilder.nlm.nih.gov` remains a supported address, the requests are now **redirected** to `https://lhncbc.nlm.nih.gov/lhcformbuilder`.
 You can keep opening `https://formbuilder.nlm.nih.gov`, but because the redirect lands on a different
 <a href="https://developer.mozilla.org/docs/Glossary/Origin">origin</a>,